Cyndeon/cyndeon.github.io/_posts/2025-01-20-OpenXrCustomEngine.md

     sessionCreateInfo.systemId = m_systemId;
     sessionCreateInfo.next = &graphicsBinding;
 ```
-First we have some functions set up to make sure OpenGL exists, this part is specific to this project since it uses OpenGL and thus will be different for other rendering libraries. the last part also is specific to my device as you can tell, it is for OpenGL and Windows, thus, this might also be different, keep that in mind!
+First we have some functions set up to make sure OpenGL exists, this part is specific to this project since it uses OpenGL and thus will be different for other rendering libraries.
+The OpenGL context must be current and valid before creating the session because OpenXR needs to verify graphics API compatibility and will use this context to create shared resources like swapchain textures.
+The runtime needs access to the context handle to coordinate rendering operations.
+The last part also is specific to my device as you can tell, it is for OpenGL and Windows, thus, this might also be different, keep that in mind!
+Other platforms would use different binding structures: XrGraphicsBindingOpenGLXlibKHR for Linux/X11, XrGraphicsBindingOpenGLXcbKHR for Linux/XCB, etc.

-The last part also sets up the graphics binding, basically telling the session what is next in the structure chain, this is something that "in most cases one graphics API extension specific struct needs to be in this next chain." [as stated here.](https://registry.khronos.org/OpenXR/specs/1.0/html/xrspec.html#XrSessionCreateInfo)
+The last part also sets up the graphics binding, basically telling the session what is next in the structure chain, this is something that "in most cases one graphics API extension specific struct needs to be in this next chain." as stated here.
+The next pointer implements OpenXR's structure chaining mechanism, which allows extensions to add additional data to base structures without breaking API/ABI compatibility.
+The runtime traverses this linked list of structures to find the graphics binding it needs.
+Multiple structures can be chained if needed, though typically only the graphics binding is required.

 ```cpp
  XrResult result = xrCreateSession(m_instance, &sessionCreateInfo, &m_session);